kalpesh-khule/go-rest-demo-project/README.md

 This project is simple demonstration of "how I work with Golang" and should give general idea of my coding skills.

+### What will it cover?
+I will write a http server in this project and attach it to the mysql for CRUD operations.

+At the initial moment I do not have idea what I am going to build, so this will be the simple project at first.
+But maybe over a period of time, I will add features to demonstrate other skills.